 *Superjump forward is F-Tohno’s only air movement option that gains distance like a normal Melty Blood character.
 This is really helpful against zoners who don’t let F-Tohno get in.
 Upon landing on the opponent, use either a good jump-in depending on the angle, or shield into delayed 236D.
 This will either grant you a punish, or frame advantage if the 236D is blocked.

 *214A/B is a way to advance on the ground while attacking and maintaining low profile.
 Grants a combo, but punishable on block.
-Unlike other Shiki slides, the block disadvantage doesn’t depend on distance.
-A slide is always -7, and B slide is always -4.
+A slide is -7 when blocked at point blank, and only becomes safe on block at the max range.
+B slide is always -4.
 Canceling into 236C on block leaves a gap for the opponent to shield through.
-So use sparingly in certain matchups where approaching in low profile is worth the risk, and preferably in a spacing where the opponent’s 4f moves won’t be able to reach after a blocked B slide.
+So use sparingly in certain matchups where approaching in low profile is worth the risk.

 The combo after slide is: *214A/B -> 2[C](charged)-> 623B -> j.C (land) j.A j.B j.C super jump cancel (29) j.B j.C throw